What is the Royal Wulff Monoclear Triangle Taper fly line?

 How much does the Monoclear fly line cost?

 Royal Wulff fly lines are at the premium end of the market, so aren't cheap, but they are based on a tried and tested design and do work very well.
 Not only do they cast well, but they're well made with no imperfections and they perform brilliantly.
-A slightly limper feel would help, but the Monoclear remains an impressive intermediate which is great to cast.
+A slightly limper feel would help, as the memory can be a bit annoying in cold weather, but the Monoclear remains an impressive intermediate which is particularly good to cast.

 If you're in the market for a premium quality intermediate, the Monoclear is definitely worth a look.
 The Royal Wulff Triangle Taper Monoclear freshwater costs £69.99, while the saltwater one costs £74.99.